web-ghoul/sabaa/frontend/README.md

 Side Notes :
-  1- MOL Code is not require in Company Form
+  1- MOL Code is not require in Company Form (Amr)
-  2- Field Typing is Slow (useMemo on Form)
+  2- Field Typing is Slow (useMemo on Form) (Testing) 3- License Issue Place be side License Issue Date in Company Form (Done) 4- website Box is Navigate not window Location Href (Done Already) ??
-  3- License Issue Place be side License Issue Date in Company Form 4- website Box is Navigate not window Location Href 5- Profile Info Instead of Person Info In Company Profile 6- Handle Placeholder of Search of users (Search Username... insead of Search Name, Person Code...)
-  7- Handle Icon Of Add User in Button
+  5- Profile Info Instead of Person Info In Company Profile (Done) 6- Handle Placeholder of Search of users (Search Username... insead of Search Name, Person Code...)
+(Done) 7- Handle Icon Of Add User in Button (Done)
-  8- View icon For Password Field To View Password
-  9- Link Company With Owner or PRO (Popup include AutoComplete For Company) 10- Add New Field For Control on Notification
+  8- View icon For Password Field To View Password  (Done) 9- Link Company With Owner or PRO (Popup include AutoComplete For Company) 10- Add New Field For Control on Notification
   11- Add E-Channel Expire Date to Company Form